-The following discussion and analysis should be read in conjunction with our audited consolidated financial statements and notes thereto and unaudited consolidated financial statements and notes thereto that appear elsewhere in this prospectus.
-See "Risk Factors" elsewhere in this prospectus for a discussion of certain risks associated with our business.
+The following discussion and analysis should be read in conjunction with our consolidated financial statements and notes thereto that appear elsewhere in this Annual Report on Form 10-K. See "Risk Factors" elsewhere in this Annual Report on Form 10-K for a discussion of certain risks associated with our business.
 The following discussion contains forward-looking statements.
 Forward-looking statements give our current expectations or forecasts of future events.
 You can identify these statements by the fact that they do not relate strictly to historical or current facts.
-The use of words such as "anticipate," "expect," "expect," "intend," "plan," "believe," and other words and terms of similar meaning in connection with any discussion of future operating or financial performance.
+The use of words such as "anticipate," "estimate," "expect," "project," "intend," "plan," "believe," and other words and terms of similar meaning in connection with any discussion of future operating or financial performance.
 From time to time, we also may provide forward-looking statements in other materials we release to the public.
-Unless otherwise stated or the context otherwise requires, references in this "Symbotic's Management's Discussion and Analysis of Financial Condition and Results of Operations" to "Symbotic," "we," "us," "our" and the "Company" are intended to mean the business and operations of Symbotic.
+Unless the context otherwise requires, references in this Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "Symbotic," "we," "us," "our" and the "Company" are intended to mean the business and operations of Symbotic.